Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Introduction

-This sensitivity traces back to a core design element of MDLMs: the use of mask tokens both during training (via randomised masking in the denoising objective) and at inference (to delimit the predicted span).
-While intended as neutral scaffolding, these tokens can disrupt attention and distort context processing.
-Our analysis uncovers a striking inverse scaling law: as more masks are appended, performance drops predictably and sharply in LLaDA models.
-This degradation is not just quantitative, it alters how models interpret context, reducing their focus on nearby information and levelling performance across input positions, but at a consistently lower baseline.
-In short, the very tokens meant to guide generation end up clouding it.
-Far from passive placeholders, masks can be distracting, and their influence must be treated as a first-class factor in the design, evaluation, and deployment of MDLMs.
+This sensitivity traces back to a core design element of MDLMs: the use of mask tokens both during training (via randomised masking in the denoising objective) and at inference (to delimit the prediction span).
+While intended as neutral scaffolding, we discover that these tokens can disrupt context processing, acting as distractors.
+Our analysis uncovers a striking inverse scaling law in MDLMs trained from scratch using the masked diffusion objective: as more masks are appended, performance drops significantly.
+We conduct careful analysis of this degradation, testing alternative hypotheses for its origins.
+We show that the degradation in behaviour is not just quantitative: it is also reflected in context processing patterns, levelling performance across different locations of input, but at a consistently lower baseline.
+Overall, we discover that the very tokens meant to guide generation end up clouding it.
+Far from passive placeholders, \textit{masks can be distracting}, and their influence should be treated as a crucial factor in the \textit{design, evaluation, and deployment} of MDLMs.

-We make the following contributions towards identifying these limitations and proposing practical steps to mitigate them: \begin{itemize}[nosep, left=0pt] \item \textbf{Locality bias (\Cref{sec: locality})}: We provide the first systematic evidence that MDLMs exhibit a strong \emph{locality bias}, prioritising information near the masked token despite their global denoising objective. \item \textbf{Inverse scaling with masks (\Cref{sec: distracting_masks})}: We uncover an \emph{inverse scaling law with extra masks}: additional mask tokens can significantly degrade performance of MDLMs trained from scratch, especially in long-context settings. \item \textbf{Mask-agnostic fine-tuning (\Cref{sec: SFT})}: We propose a \emph{mask-agnostic objective} that enforces prediction invariance to mask count, improving robustness without requiring explicit length control. \item \textbf{Evaluation guidelines (\Cref{sec: discussion})}: We establish mask configuration as a critical experimental factor in MDLM evaluations and recommend standardised practices for fair benchmarking. \end{itemize}
+In this work, using systematic empirical analysis, we make the following contributions towards identifying and explaining the fundamental limitations of MDLMs: \begin{itemize}[nosep, left=0pt] \item \textbf{Locality bias (\Cref{sec: locality})}: We provide the first systematic evidence that MDLMs exhibit a strong \emph{locality bias}, prioritising information near the masked token despite their global denoising objective. \item \textbf{Inverse scaling with masks (\Cref{sec: distracting_masks})}: We uncover an \emph{inverse scaling law with extra masks}: in MDLMs trained from scratch using the masked diffusion objective, additional mask tokens can significantly degrade performance, especially in long-context settings. \item \textbf{Mask-agnostic fine-tuning (\Cref{sec: SFT})}: We propose a \emph{mask-agnostic objective} that enforces prediction invariance to mask count, improving robustness of MDLMs. \item \textbf{Evaluation guidelines (\Cref{sec: discussion})}: We establish mask configuration as a critical factor in MDLM evaluations and recommend standardised practices for fair benchmarking. \end{itemize}